corrode/corrode.github.io/content/blog/rust-supply-chain-security/index.md

 Rust eliminates the most common class of security vulnerabilities at compile time.
 That's not a marketing claim but a technical property of the language, [confirmed by Google](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html), [Microsoft](https://msrc.microsoft.com/blog/2019/07/we-need-a-safer-systems-programming-language/), and [the White House](https://bidenwhitehouse.archives.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/).

-This article lays out the evidence; from the regulatory landscape, the mounting pressure from every direction, and why acting now, with expert guidance, is the smartest insurance policy your organization can buy.
+This article lays out the evidence: the regulatory landscape, the mounting pressure from every direction, and why acting now, with expert guidance, is the smartest insurance policy your organization can buy.

 <!-- more -->